-Hillary Clinton Election Loss Like Jesus Crucifixion, Did Her Pastor Feed Her This?
+Hillary Clinton Election Loss Likened To Jesus Crucifixion By Her Pastor?
 [Opinion]

-No wonder Hillary Clinton feels the need to be the savior of the people, she has her pastor telling her that her election loss was similar to the crucifixion of Jesus and reminds her that she will have a Sunday again as he did.
-Apparently on the morning following Hillary’s big election loss to Trump her pastor sent her an email comparing her loss to one that the world suffered thousands of years ago.
+Could this be why Hillary Clinton feels the need to be the savior of the people?
+She has her pastor telling her that her election loss was similar to the crucifixion of Jesus and reminds her that she will have a Sunday again as Jesus did.
+Apparently on the morning following Hillary’s big election loss to Trump her pastor sent her an email comparing her loss to a horrendous one that the world suffered thousands of years ago.

 Newsweek reports that besides Hillary’s infatuation with strolling through the woods after losing the presidential election to Trump, she also turned to religion.
 Hillary’s pastor’s name is Reverend Bill Shillady and he revealed this week that he consoled Hillary the morning after the election via an email.
 What he put in that email seemed to hold Hillary in a high place, and if she is taking this pastor’s words to heart, she may very well believe his comparison.